What is a Living Wage?

 - Right to rest and leisure including reasonable limitation of working hours (ICESCR, Article 7 and UDHR, Article 24): Where wages are insufficient to provide an adequate standard of living, workers may need to work excessive hours to supplement their basic income.
 This could impact the worker’s quality of life, lead to low productivity, increase the risk of health and safety violations and potentially impact mental and physical health.

-- Right of protection of the family (ICCPR, Article 17 and Article 23): Workplace practices may hinder the ability of a worker to adopt a healthy work-life balance, including where wages are insufficient to provide an adequate standard of living and workers are required to work excessive hours in order to supplement their income.
+- Right of protection of the family (ICESCR, Article 10, ICCPR Article 17 and UDHR Article 23): Workplace practices may hinder the ability of a worker to adopt a healthy work-life balance, including where wages are insufficient to provide an adequate standard of living and workers are required to work excessive hours in order to supplement their income.
 The failure to receive a living wage may also impact a worker’s ability to provide adequate care for their family, including with regard to childcare, food and accommodation.

-- Right of protection for the child (ICCPR, Article 24 and UDHR, Article 25): Inadequate wages may compromise the ability of parents to provide necessary protection to their children — including adequate food, healthcare and shelter.
+- Right of protection for the child (ICESCR, Article 10.3 and ICCPR Article 24 and UDHR, Article 25): Inadequate wages may compromise the ability of parents to provide necessary protection to their children — including adequate food, healthcare and shelter.
 This is likely to be a particularly acute issue in areas where public child welfare systems are poor or non-existent.

 - Right to health (ICESCR, Article 12 and UDHR, Article 25): Given that many of the countries in which living wages are likely to be a particular issue are unlikely to have strong or easily accessible public health systems, inadequate wages are likely to have an impact on the health of employees and their families.
 Healthcare can form a significant part of any person’s income, with workers on low wages forced to ration the health products and services they purchase.